The Anti-Logic Primer™

 Impatience.
 Impetuousness.
 Downright panic.

 These types of behaviors are rooted in emotion, and while there is something to be said for rolling-up the sleeves and getting down to work, it's usually best to know in advance what likely outcomes can be expected.
-Those who fly in airplanes or on top of rockets have small libraries of procedures to handle virtually any problem conceivable.
+Those who fly in airplanes or work in hospitals have small libraries of procedures to handle virtually any problem conceivable.
 In the off-hand chance you don't have such a resource, there's nothing wrong with taking a moment -- even in an emergency -- to consider two or three courses of action, and picking the best one.
 Given a choice between poor action or no action, the latter might even preferable.

 Return